uccdga/website/content/about.md

 #### What is the service like?

-When you enter the sanctuary, you will be warmly greeted and handed a bulletin that contains news, announcements, [worship](/worship) service outline, Scripture references, sermon title, and more.
+When you enter the sanctuary, you will be warmly greeted and handed a bulletin that contains news, announcements, [service](/sunday-service) outline, Scripture references, sermon title, and more.
 Feel free to sit anywhere you are comfortable.

-#### Here's what you can expect at a typical [worship](/worship) service:
+#### Here's what you can expect at a typical [service](/sunday-service):

-- Announcements and greeting one another
+Announcements and greeting one another
-- Singing songs and hymns
+Singing songs and hymns
-- Prayers
+Prayers
-- Children's Message
+Children's Message
-- Reading Scripture
+Reading Scripture
-- Sermon (about 20 minutes)
+Sermon (about 20 minutes)
-- Offering
+Offering
-- Benediction
+Benediction

 Sometimes, we also have special elements such as baptisms, accepting new members, and praying for those headed to work camp or the mission field.